 On 27 October 1909, the last of the original batch of five casts was mounted in Bologna, Italy.
 While the name of King Victor Emmanuel III was invoked, gratifying Carnegie’s desire to be seen to be responding to requests from heads of state, Giovanni Capellini, the director of the Aldrovandi museum at the university, was the true originator of the request (Nieuwland 2019:227–228).
 Although previously casts had been erected in only the capital cities of the countries they were donated to, Bologna was considered an appropriate venue, perhaps partly because Università di Bologna is the oldest continuously operating university in the world.

 The original casts had now all been given away, but requests kept coming in, which led Carnegie and Holland to have another five casts prepared.
-The first planned donation, to Rio de Janeiro, was thwarted by the tumultuous quagmire of Brazilian politics.
+The first planned donation, to Rio de Janeiro, was thwarted by the quagmire of Brazilian politics.
 However, a cast was installed in St. Petersburg, Russia in June and July of 1910, again supervised by Holland, who confided to Carnegie that he was “really getting tired of ‘the old Dip’” (Nieuwland 2019:232), together with Coggeshall.
 Holland (1910b, 1913:249–250) told colorful and somewhat contradictory tales of the in-progress mount’s catastrophic collapse when visited by a party of officials, and these have been retold (e.g., Krishtalka 1988:15–16).
 But Coggeshall’s (1951c:313–314) published reminiscences of his work in Russia with Diplodocus made no mention at all of this incident, and we considered it apocryphal until Konstantin Rybakov sent us a translated account from a contemporary Russian journal (Vejberg et al. 1911:22) containing the words “this rather difficult work was completed safely, except for a small breakdown of pelvis and several vertebrae that broke off the chains at the first attempt to lift them, which was fixed without much difficulty in a few days”.
 So Holland’s stories seem to be broadly true, though exaggerated.

 The precise date of the cast’s completion is impossible to determine, as there was no official opening event.
 On 5 July 1910, Holland wrote to Carnegie that “work on the St. Petersburg Diplodocus is drawing to a close” (Holland 1910d), and he reported getting home on 22 August, so these dates give us bounds on completion of the mount.
 In an earlier letter to St. Petersburg museum director Theodosius Tschernyschew on 3 January (Holland 1910c), Holland had outlined plans to visit the First Entomological Congress in Brussels immediately after setting up the Russian cast.
 That conference took place from 1–6 August.
 Assuming that he did in fact attend, the journey from St. Petersburg to Brussels must have taken about a week, so that places the possibility of finishing the work between roughly 7 July and 23 July.
 He may have spent some time in Berlin before the conference as well, so “early to mid July” is the best estimate available.
 This particular cast would go on to endure a turbulent history (see Taylor, in prep.).